-Students are expected to have had the Introductory Physics course sequence or equivalent, but no prior laboratory background beyond that experience is required.
+Recommended background: the Introductory Physics course sequence or equivalent.
+No prior laboratory background beyond that experience is required.

 Students who have received credit for PH 2600 or PH 3600 may not receive credit for PH 2651.

 PH 3117.
 PROBLEM SOLVING SEMINAR.